 Emphasis is placed on listening to the children both on a one to one and in groups.

 This has the effect of increasing vocabulary and fluency.
 Stories, songs, rhymes, poems, and creating their own stories form part of the nursery experience.
 Storyboards, picture sequences and letter sounds are some of the steps towards reading.

 The Montessori approach to early reading and early mark making uses a multi-sensory method and proves very suitable and successful for this age group.

 The children are introduced to French through games and activities designed to develop their interest in the language.
-Children are naturally attuned to learning the language in their early years.
+Children are naturally attuned to learning language in their early years.

 The children enjoy numerous activities and materials which develop their understanding of numbers – describing shapes, position, size, and quantity.

 The children soon recognise and record numbers.
 They enjoy counting and number games.

 The Montessori method employs sound building blocks, facilitating a clear understanding of early mathematics.